Is Disability Retirement Income Taxable?

 What about SSDI and SSI?
 SSDI can be subject to taxes, but a great deal depends on other income you might have, not to mention the state you live in.
 That’s right.
 While most states don’t tax Social Security disability benefits, Connecticut, Colorado, Kansas, Minnesota, Missouri, Montana, Nebraska, New Mexico, Rhode Island, Utah, Vermont, and West Virginia do, in some situations.

-And monies that might be received from the SSI program are not taxed.
+And monies received from the SSI program are not taxed.

 Due to the complexity of disability retirement plans and their payments, it’s important not to assume when it comes to whether (or not) the proceeds are taxable.
 Instead, talk to your financial advisor or tax professional for insight.